Everything You Need to Know About Mortgage Protection Insurance (MPI)

 What’s the difference between mortgage protection insurance and private mortgage insurance (PMI)?

 Mortgage protection insurance should not be confused with private mortgage insurance (PMI).
 Homeowners who do not put down 20 percent or more on their home are required by their lender to purchase private mortgage insurance, which protects the lender in the event that you default on your loan.
 This is something you will talk about with your lender during the mortgage process.
 If you are unable to make mortgage payments, your lender will use the private mortgage insurance payments that were made to cover themselves.
 Private mortgage insurance typically ranges from 0.5% to 1% of the entire loan on an annual basis.
+There are ways to remove private mortgage insurance from a home loan.

 What’s the difference between mortgage protection insurance and term life insurance?